Expressions

 Floating-point literals are any constant value that can be represented by a fundamental floating-point type (real).
 Floating-point literals include all of the strings that match the following regular expressions.
 Note that floating-point literals contain a superset of integer literals (for example, 1234 is a valid floating-point literal).

-The following example shows many different ways that proper floating-point literals can be formed.
+The example that follows shows many different ways that proper floating-point literals can be formed.

 $myVar = -8